joepduin/joepduin/README.md

 ## 🤝 Let's connect

 - 🌍 Website: https://joepduin.nl/
-- 💬 Sent me a mail on [github@joepduin.nl](mailto:github@joepduin.nl) if you'd like to collaborate For collaborations, questions, or just to say hi
+- 💬 Sent me a mail on github@joepduin.nl if you'd like to collaborate For collaborations, questions, or just to say hi.

 ---